 Evan Clinton, Gallery Attendant

-Maya Tolstoy, Interim Executive Vice President for Arts and Sciences; Dean of the Faculty of Arts and Sciences
+Amy E. Hungerford, Executive Vice President for Arts and Sciences and Dean of the Faculty of Arts and Sciences; Professor of English and Comparative Literature

-Frédérique Baumgartner, Lecturer and Director-MA in Art History
+Frédérique Baumgartner, Lecturer and Director of MA in Art History, Dept. of Art History and Archaeology

-Matthew Buckingham, Associate Professor of Professional Practice and Chair, Visual Arts
+Matthew Buckingham, Associate Professor of Professional Practice and Chair, Dept. of Visual Arts

 To help you better plan your visit, or for helpful hints and explanations of the Gallery’s policies, below are answers to frequently asked questions.